Dev-Santi/challenges--News-Homepage/README.md

 ## About this proyect

-A responsive landing page using Flex and Grid, and a little bit of JS.
+A responsive landing page using Flex and Grid, and a little bit of JS.<br>
 It is a challenge proyect supplied by <a href="https://www.frontendmentor.io/profile/SantiNakc">Frontend Mentor</a>